The Seipp/Sheets Trumpet and Organ Duo

 “Chuck and Randy refreshed us, inspired us and filled our space with a wonderful combination of an excellent musical presentation and enthusiasm for their art.”

 “The concert was fabulous last night!
 I love seeing the organ put to good use, and played as it is intended.
+My band students were “blown away” by your playing!
 Randall’s performance was brilliant!
-My band students were “blown away” by your playing!
-I too thought your playing was extraordinary.
-We all loved it!
+Your performance was extraordinary.
+We all loved it!”

-“A great musical compliment to one another, combined a fantastic musical force.
-Your performance of ‘Elegy’ will be in my mind’s eye and ears for years to come”
+“A great musical compliment to each other, combined a fantastic program.
+‘Elegy’ will be in my mind’s eye and ears for years to come”

 Jeffery Honoré-Director of Music, Holy Apostles Catholic Parish, New Berlin, WI